 Meanwhile, let’s talk about artichokes!
 A lot of people are intimidated by them because of how they look.
 I’ll grant you, it’s not easy to get to the good stuff, but it’s so worth it when you do!
 I used to eat them all the time and I’d just pop a couple in the microwave and zap the heck out of them until they got nice and soft.
 But there is something about roasting them that makes them even sweeter and more delicious.

-Wash your artichokes and cut in half lengthwise.
+- Wash your artichokes and cut in half lengthwise.
 Using a spoon, carve out the hairy "choke" in the center along with the tiny, pointy leaves.
-When you are done they should look like the picture on the left.
+When you are done they should look like the picture above.
 They will oxidize quickly, so you can drop them in lemon water if it's your first time and you're a little slow at it.

 - Place them on a baking sheet and drizzle them with olive oil, salt and pepper.
 Roast in the oven for about 45 minutes to an hour (depending on size of artichoke, large ones could be longer) at 375 degrees (F) or until the heart is fork tender.